RHCSA 7/RHCE 7 certification books

 If you are new to RHEL or CentOS, this book will help you understand many topics and will provide you the right fundamentals.

 - William Leemans‘ Red Hat Enterprise Linux Server Cookbook is an interesting book geared towards seasoned system administrators searching for production deployment solutions in the RHEL 7 environment.
 The author provides relevant recipes coming from his real expertise in KVM, Kickstart, Ansible and Puppet.
 He also explores the performance management domain with a chapter on PCP (Performance Co-Pilot).
 Many other recipes covering production subjects are also addressed like the deployment with PXE, the network configuration of servers, SELinux, or the management of Yum repositories.
 However, the chapters about Systemd or Firewalld are less convincing.
 If deployment of RHEL 7 production servers is the core of your job, this book will definitively help you.

-This page and only this page contains some “affiliate links”.
-These links provide me with some compensation if you click on them and then purchase there.
+This page contains some “affiliate links”.
+These links provide me with some compensation if you click on them and then purchase some items.